There’s simply no better vantage point from which to view our contemporary world than history.

 Mission & Student Outcomes

-The Department of History fulfills the mission of Iona College by offering a well-rounded course of studies that promotes both academic excellence and an appreciation of humanity's diverse history.
+The Department of History fulfills the mission of Iona University by offering a well-rounded course of studies that promotes both academic excellence and an appreciation of humanity's diverse history.

 (Revised, January 2013)